darin-momayezi/darin-momayezi.github.io/_posts/2023-10-01-neural_decoding.md

-Directions near $135 \degree$ and $115 \degree$ are clearly overrepresented, which means many more neurons are required to perform these movements.
+Directions near $$135 \degree$$ and $$115 \degree$$ are clearly overrepresented, which means many more neurons are required to perform these movements.
 This may be due to the fact that diagonal movements require a movement of both joints in the arm, namely the elbow and shoulder.
 Therefore, we can explain this through the geometry of the arm, but we didn't assume that before!
 It came directly from the neuronal activity, however, it is only a conjecture until we perform an experiment to validate this hypothesis.

 At this point we have successfully uncovered the circular geometry of this activity solely from neuronal activity by: